s-marios/echology/README.md

 Introduction
 ============

-The InfoPoller tool provides the following functionality:
+The echology tool provides the following functionality:

 * *polling* at fixed intervals for environmental properties such as humidity, temperature, illumination, CO2/VOC, etc.,
 * act as a *Proxy* for ECHONET Lite commands,